bamotf/bamotf/README.md

 # Bitcoin Payments Infrastructure

-_Bitcoin Acknowledgement Mechanism Over Time Frame (bam-otf)_ is a near zero-config solution to accept bitcoins on your application.
+_Bitcoin Acknowledgement Mechanism Over Time Frame (bamotf)_ is a near zero-config solution to accept bitcoins on your application.
 Designed specifically for web developers, BAM makes it simple and easy to create payment intents.